 Like many of you, I can really have a tendency to get overwhelmed by being overly responsible and NOT just during the holidays.
 It seems there’s always so much things to do.
 It’s hard for me to tell people no and I can teeter on the edge of feeling more cray-cray than usual when I take on too much!

 Since very young, I was convinced that I had to take care of everything and everybody —with a not well family, I didn’t know what my choices were.
 Today, with the help of my recovery program I have learned that, while I do have responsibilities, there are also many things I do not have to do:

 My brain doesn’t like not knowing or not understanding things.
-It will even go so far as to make stuff up to feel satisfied that it IS indeed in the know.
+It will even make stuff up to feel satisfied that it IS indeed in the know.